franklinyang/bst260-final-proj/index.md

 ### Data Collection and Cleaning process

-The Center for Medicare and Medicaid Services (CMS) publishes costs and outcomes datasets each year.
+The Center for
+and Medicaid Services (CMS) publishes costs and outcomes datasets each year.
 These datasets are structured as CSV files.
 The team ingested these CSV files into a SQL database and, in the process, set appropriate column names and definitions in the database schema.
 All analyses conducted were done using a denormalized analysis table that was created.

 ![Data Map](/images/Data Map.jpeg)